Home | Bibliography | Site Search | Site Map

 Whatever our point of view the whole will remain for us an enigma.
 Whatever way we look at it, existence will remain for us a riddle.
 (Out of my Life and Thought, xviii)

-The final step is the acceptance of a point of view
+The acceptance of a point of view

-But Schweitzer's answer was as he said, and as he thought it must be, in the final step a subjective answer: "What is rational reaches eventually the non-rational" (ibid).
+Schweitzer's answer of "reverence for life" was as he said, and as he thought it must be, in the final step a subjective answer: "What is rational reaches eventually the non-rational" (ibid).

 "Answer to the meaning of life"

-The expression 'meaning of life' is very vague, but I think we mean by it "an understanding of the whole from the human point of view", an account in which "it all makes sense", in which "it all falls into place" (like the final scene of a detective story).
 But given our religious tradition, it would seem that for us the only satisfactory account would have to reference God, ethics and divine providence.
-All of which is anthropomorphic and none of which can be proved by the natural light of reason, as it demands ethics of a natural world which is to every appearance amoral.
+All of which is anthropomorphic and none of which can be proved by the natural light of reason alone, as it demands ethics of a natural world which is to every appearance amoral.

-But could a non-anthropological nature-metaphysics which attributes to Nature neither intelligence nor purpose, be an answer to the question of life's meaning rather than a denial that life has a meaning?
+Can a non-anthropological nature-metaphysics which attributes to Nature neither intelligence nor purpose, be an answer to the question of life's meaning rather than a denial that life has a meaning?

 Socratic ethics versus the meaning of existence